 I lay in bed, but sleep evades me.
-Images dance on my closed eyelids.
+Images dance upon my closed eyelids.
 I can almost feel the scorching touch of the flames from ten years ago.
-Tonight is the anniversary of the night everyone in my family was murdered except for my sister and me.
-Every year it’s like this.
+Tonight is the anniversary of the night everyone in my family was murdered with the exception of my sister and me.
+Every year it's like this.
 My memory of it is crystal clear.
 I can hear my father yelling at me to get my little sister out of the house, while he left to go help my mother and my older sister get my six month old niece from her crib on the second floor.

-I knew there was no time to ask questions now, so I grab my sister, Rebecca’s hand and sprint to the back door, without warning.
+I knew there was no time to ask questions now, so I grab my sister, Rebecca's, hand and sprint to the back door.
 She stumbles as she tries to keep up with me.
 When we were finally out the door she tries to come to a halt, but I pull her along.

 "Then you are a moron!"
 I shriek as I continue to run.
 Soon she realizes I'm not going to release my grip on her arm or going to turn around any time soon, so she decides to sprint as well, allowing me to run at full speed.
 We are great runners and both do cross-country as well as track and field.
 When we reach the edge of the long field behind our house and are about to cross into the woods I look back and see our house encased in angry flames.

-I know in that awful moment that my family is gone and no one will come walking out to come help my sister and me.
-I wish I could fall to the ground and cry, but I know I can’t, I have to get my sister a safe distance away from here.
+I knew in that awful moment that my family was gone.
+I remember wishing I could just fall to the ground and cry, but I knew that that was something I couldn't afford to do, I had to get my sister a safe distance away from here.
 I pull Rebecca through the woods and come to a halt when we make it to the edge of a clearing.
 I stop to let Becca rest and to call Xavier.

 First I get Rebecca to sit on a fallen tree nearby before walking a little ways into the clearing so I can talk to Xavier without her hearing.
 I dial his number and wait for him to answer.